 - Royalty Free Image-

 Cougar densities remain low in the Scappoose and eastern portions of the Trask Unit and hunting success will be poor this year.
 Higher densities of cougar in the northern Santiam Unit will provide hunters with their best chance for success.
-Successful hunters in 2011 found using predator calls that mimic a prey species to be very effective.
+Successful hunters in 2012 and 2011 found using predator calls that mimic a prey species to be very effective.
 For safety, hunters should always have a partner along when predator calling.
 Tracking cougars through fresh snow near concentrations of deer and elk is another technique that has proven to be effective.